dwjoyce/pythonbook/appendices/Python summary.rst

 Operator precedence
 ^^^^^^^^^^^^^^^^^^^

-The following table summarizes the operator precedences in Python, from lowest precedence (least binding) to highest precedence (most binding).
+The following table summarises the operator precedences in Python, from lowest precedence (least binding) to highest precedence (most binding).
 Operators in the same box have the same precedence - so they are evaluated from left to right.
 If in doubt, use parentheses ``(`` ``)`` to force a particular order!

 ===================================================================================== ========================================================================
 Operator                                                                              Description